SarahHvidAndersen/Thesis-Trustworthy-RAG/README.md

 <!-- GETTING STARTED -->
 ## 🛠️ Getting Started

-To get a local copy up and running follow these steps.
+To get a local copy of this product up and running follow the steps in this section first.

 ### 💻 Prerequisites